khilang/khi/reference.md

 ### Labelled text block

-Multiline quotes may be labelled.
-Labels are rarely needed, but may in some cases prevent quote content from clashing with a tag.
+Text blocks may be labelled.
+Labels are rarely needed, but may in some cases to prevent content from clashing with a tag.

 **Example:**
 ```